This site uses cookies. By continuing to use this site you consent to our use of cookies.X

 I wanted to progress but also to stay hands-on in terms of contact with students.
 I was headhunted into my role, which is always flattering.
 There was a great match with my values.
 I love sport, I love physical activity, I love education and I just can’t see myself doing anything else.

-How has the role changed in the last 5 years?
+How has your director role changed in 5 years?

 The ultimate goal hasn’t changed, although roles do.
 The curriculum has evolved, rightly for the most part, and it should continue to evolve to be up-to-date and fit for purpose.
 There are always demands in terms of funding and time, and my role is about managing these pressures, and where necessary protecting my teams from them so they can carry on helping their students.